 - The uterus (womb) is a pear-shaped organ located between the bladder and rectum.
 It consists of two parts, the body and the cervix.
 The main function of the uterus is to support the developing fetus.

-- The cervix is the lower part of the uterus (womb).
-It connects the uterus to the vagina.
+- The cervix is the lower part of the uterus.
+The cervix contains the cervical canal, which connects the uterus to the vagina.
 The opening of the cervix, called the os, is at the top of the vagina.